HomeTop HeadlinesSeinfeld and Co-Star Speak Out About Comedy

 In a subsequent conversation, Louis-Dreyfus provided further insight into her perspective on political correctness, lauding it as “fantastic” when it fosters tolerance.
 She also spotlighted what she perceives as the real danger to artistic creativity: the concentration of financial resources and authority within the entertainment industry.
 “All this siloing of studios and outlets and streamers and distributors — I don’t think it’s good for the creative voice,” she said.

 Seinfeld’s remarks have ignited an extensive debate in the realm of comedy.
 He reminisced about the heyday of sitcoms like “Cheers” and “The Mary Tyler Moore Show,” expressing regret over their absence in today’s TV.
 He attributed the current situation to fear of offending viewers, suggesting it limits creativity.
-Seinfeld also acknowledged that some jokes from “Seinfeld” would not be accepted today, referring to an episode in which Kramer establishes a rickshaw business with homeless people, which he believes would not be broadcasted now.
+Seinfeld also acknowledged that some jokes from “Seinfeld” would not be accepted today, referring to an episode in which Kramer establishes a rickshaw business with homeless people, which he believes would not be broadcast now.

 Contrarily, Louis-Dreyfus is of the belief that adjusting comedy to be more considerate does not diminish its worth.
 She conceded that many outstanding films and shows from the past feature elements that would not be deemed acceptable today, emphasizing the significance of being mindful of these issues.
 “Even the most beloved and undeniably great films from the past contain attitudes that would be considered unacceptable by today’s standards,” she stated.